Andreas-Hum/data-structures/README.md

 - <details><summary>Singly linked list node:</summary>

-  This module exports a `Node<T>` class which represents a node in a singly linked list.
+  This module exports a `Node` class which represents a node in a singly linked list.

   ### **Usage**

-  To use this singly linked list node in your TypeScript project, first import the `Node<T>` class:
+  To use this singly linked list node in your TypeScript project, first import the `Node` class:

   #### **Example**